docdevel2/writing/app-notes/remote-git-repositories.md

 To begin tracking a new file, you use the command
 `$ git add`

+## Merging via command line
+(From GitHub session on publ branch of jcportfolio main branch.)

+If you do not want to use the merge button or an automatic merge cannot be performed, you can perform a manual merge on the command line.
+However, the following steps are not applicable if the base branch is protected.

+Step 1: Clone the repository or update your local repository with the latest changes.

+git pull origin main

+Step 2: Switch to the base branch of the pull request.

+git checkout main

+Step 3: Merge the head branch into the base branch.

+git merge publ-branch

+Step 4: Push the changes.

+git push -u origin main

 ## References

 [1] [Scott Chacon & Ben Straub, *Pro Git*, sec.
 2.5, Working with Remotes]([1]: https://www.git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)